Child engaging in outdoor painting activity

 Items from Home

-Children often want to bring special treasures from home to show their friends.
-Unfortunately, it's more difficult to share a beloved plaything than children realize.
-Please only allow your child to bring "lovies" or other security items.
-There are plenty of toys here, and we'd all feel awful if a special item from home was damaged or lost.
+Children often want to bring special treasures from home to show their friends, but sharing special items can be more difficult than children expect.
+Please only allow your child to bring "lovies" or other security items, as other items can easily be lost or damaged in a group setting.

 Parent Participation

 Children are more successful when their parents participate in their learning.
 Parents of enrolled children are encouraged to be involved at Amy & Kids Co. in a variety of ways.
 Watch the newsletter for opportunities to participate, and let me know if you think of a way you'd like to be involved.
-Parent participation benefits us all!
+Parent involvement supports both your child’s experience and the program as a whole.

 Play Clothes

 Dress your child in clothes that can get dirty.
-Actively playing children are often rough on their clothing so please don't be surprised if your child's outfit comes home with food, paint, dirt, sand, or other “messes” on it.
+Actively playing children are often rough on their clothing so please don't be surprised if your child's outfit comes home with food, paint, dirt, sand, or other “messes” on it, as this is a normal part of hands-on play.

 Open Door